TomfromBerlin/diskguard/README.md

 <details><summary>Standard Unix tools</summary>

+- awk: scripting language for editing and analyzing texts
+- cp: copy files from one place to another
+- cut: remove sections from each line of files
 - df: Checks and displays the free disk space.
-Only mounted partitions are checked.
+Only mounted partitions are checked
-- stat: Used here to determine the file system status instead of the file status.
-- du: Checks and displays the used disk space.
+- du: Checks and displays the used disk space
-- cp: to copy files from one place to another
+- grep: print lines that match patterns
+- lsb_release: print distribution specific information
 - mv: rename SOURCE to DEST, or move SOURCE(s) to DIRECTORY
-- furthermore: awk cut grep lsb_release rm sed sleep touch tput
+- rm: remove files or directories
+- sed: stands for [S]tream [ED]itor and is a Unix tool used to edit text data streams
+- sleep: pauses the executing process (essentially itself) for a specified time
+- stat: Used here to determine the file system status instead of the file status
+- touch: Unix command-line program for changing access and modification timestamps; we use it to create marker files
+- tput: initialize a terminal or query terminfo database

-If one or more of these tools are unavailable, the plugin will display a message and will not load.
+If one or more of these tools are unavailable, the plugin will display a message and will not load, but this should only happen under TempleOS and MicroSlop Windows.

 </details>